 We were convinced that designing and offering new thinner and lighter products would be possible for consumers.

 The Summit laptops are more than just a new look, of course.
-MSI says it’s that deep collaboration with Intel on its Tiger Lake platform that made the unique value proposition of these laptops possible.
+MSI says it’s that deep collaboration with Intel on its Tiger Lake platform that made the unique value proposition of these

 “Based on the expected performance for Tiger Lake processors, we were convinced that designing and offering new thinner and lighter products would be possible for consumers, as well as be something that users would find appealing,” said Derek Chen, MSI’s notebook division global sales and marketing director.

 MSI didn’t want to make compromises in performance, but still wanted to make these machines as portable as possible.
 So, just how small are they?

 The more premium option with its 4K screen, the Summit E, is 0.67 inches thick and 2.86 pounds.
 Meanwhile, the Summit B has a 1080p screen, measuring at 0.63 inches thick and weighs 2.95 pounds.
 There are 15-inch versions of these laptops, as well as a Summit E13, which features a 360-degree hinge.

 Now, these aren’t the thinnest or lightest laptops in the world, but given what these

 The Summit B uses Intel’s new Iris Xe graphics, which Intel claims to be twice as powerful as last year’s Ice Lake Iris Plus graphics.
 Meanwhile, the Summit E uses even more powerful GTX 1650 Ti.
 That makes the Summit E14 one of the first 14-inch laptops to feature graphics quite this powerful.

 The Summit laptops are interesting in themselves, but they reveal Intel’s hand in guiding its ecosystem and influencing the future of its platform.